Vitamin C (Ascorbic Acid)

 - For vitamin C deficiency: 100-250 mg once or twice daily for several days for scurvy.

-- For an eye disease that leads to vision loss in older adults (age-related macular degeneration or AMD): 500 mg of vitamin C, 400 IU of vitamin E, and 15 mg of beta-carotene, with or without 80 mg of zinc, per day for up to 10 years.
+- For an eye condition that leads to vision loss in older adults (age-related macular degeneration or AMD): 500 mg of vitamin C, 400 IU of vitamin E, and 15 mg of beta-carotene, with or without 80 mg of zinc, per day for up to 10 years.

 - For irregular heartbeat (atrial fibrillation): 1-2 grams of vitamin C per day for 1-3 days before heart surgery followed by 1-2 grams in two divided doses daily for 4-5 days after heart surgery has been used.